 Under CALM, the rates of return on future investments are already subject to various sensitivity tests.
-The base scenario dictates a convergence toward a median historical interest rate curve, whereas the Company's most adverse plausible scenario assumes a future yield curve equal to 80% of the yield curve of the Base Scenario.
+The base scenario dictates a convergence toward a median historical interest rates curves, whereas the Group's most adverse plausible scenario assumes future yield curve equal to 80% of the yield curve of the Base Scenario.
 If future interest rates were to differ by 100 basis points from that assumed, without changing the policyholder dividend scale, the liability would increase by \$18,993,066 (2017: \$19,089,620) or decrease by \$26,953,039 (2017: \$26,552,715).